First-seen neutron star collision creates light, gravitational waves and gold

 Neutron stars are the smallest in the universe, with a diameter comparable to the size of a city like Chicago or Atlanta.
 They are the leftover remnants of supernovae.
 But they are incredibly dense, with masses bigger than that of our sun.
 So think of the sun, compressed into a major city.
 Now, think of two of them violently crashing into each other.

-"This is more energy than has been released by the sun during its entire life, and this was released during just tens of seconds as the neutron stars [spiraled] together," Piro said.
+"This is more energy than has been released by the sun during its entire life, and this was released during just tens of seconds as the neutron stars (spiraled) together," Piro said.

 How did heavy elements end up on Earth?